Authored by Revere Health

 mother and daughter playing

-Pregnancy comes with a list of potential complications and issues, but the good news is that many of these problems can be treated successfully if they are caught early and you are working with a qualified medical professional.
+Pregnancy comes with a list of potential complications, but many of these problems can be prevented or treated successfully if they are caught early by a qualified medical professional.
 One problem that many pregnant women face is gestational diabetes.
-According to the Centers for Disease Control and Prevention, anywhere from two to ten percent of pregnant women in the United States have gestational diabetes.
+Gestational diabetes affects between 5% and 9% of U.S. pregnancies, and often develops between 24 and 28 weeks.
+Because symptoms are uncommon, routine screening during this window is important.

 What are the Risk Factors for Gestational Diabetes?

-• Family health history: those with a sibling or parent with type 2 diabetes are at risk
+• Family health history: Having a parent or sibling with type 2 diabetes also increases risk.

 Can Gestational Diabetes be Treated Without Harming My Baby?